ananthb/chonker/README.md

 If you are downloading a large file from S3, its almost always better to download the file in chunks, using parallel connections.

-## What does Ranger do?
+## What does Chonker do?

-Ranger speeds up transfers to Amazon S3 & CloudFront using two methods.
+Chonker speeds up transfers to Amazon S3 & CloudFront using two methods.

 1. Download files in small chunks using [HTTP Range](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Range) requests.